Sleep as Android provides several ways to backup and export data.

 Backup using Google provided backup cloud

 Most Android phones support Google provided backup.
 This is an optional feature and it must be explicitly enabled.
-You can go to Settings > Backup & Restore and enable Back up my data option and Automatic restore option.
+You can go to System Settings > Backup & Restore and enable Back up my data option and Automatic restore option.
 When the first option is enabled, our application will backup your graphs and your alarms to a Google cloud.
 This is happening automatically in back-ground; you do not need to do anything.

 When you install a new installation of Sleep as Android on a phone where the Automatic restore option is enabled, all data will be automatically imported.
 You’ll get your sleep records and your alarm settings restored.